f3-factory/F3com-data/databases/main.md

 The above code snippet defines a virtual field called `totalprice` which is computed by multiplying `unitprice` by the `quantity`.
 The SQL mapper saves that rule/formula, so when the time comes to retrieve the record from the database, we can use the virtual field like a regular mapped field.

-You can have more complex virtual fields:-
+You can have more complex virtual fields:

 ``` php
 $item->mostNumber='MAX(quantity)';